 - You MUST be a Michigan resident to qualify for grants and/or scholarships through the State of Michigan.

-- ALL students must complete a FAFSA to be considered for state aid, including the Tuition Incentive Program (TIP).
+- ALL students must complete a Free Application for Federal Student Aid (FAFSA) to be considered for state aid, including the Tuition Incentive Program (TIP).

 Financial aid opportunities